Guide to your first week

 Student ID card, enrolment, finance or other queries

-You will be fully enrolled once you have completed all of the online enrolment processes and received your ID card.
+You will be fully enrolled once you have completed all of the online enrolment processes.
 Find out how you will receive your student ID card.
-For help in navigating the enrolment process, queries about finance, visas or anything else which is worrying you, contact the Student Hub via LiveChat from your portal.
+For help with the enrolment process, queries about finance, visas or anything else which is worrying you, contact the Student Hub via LiveChat from your portal.

-All students will be allocated a personal tutor.
-Details of who your personal tutor is will appear on your portal once you are fully enrolled.
+You’ll be allocated a personal tutor in the first week and their details will appear on your portal once you are fully enrolled.
 They will be in touch to arrange to meet you in the first two weeks of semester.
+Your tutor will be with you throughout your studies to offer advice and signpost help as required.

 We know that getting connected to the Wi-Fi is one of the first things you will want to do.
 Read the instructions on how to access the Wi-Fi.